aquamatt/RedFlash/README.rst

 - use twitter tools described in ``tweet.py`` to generate the appropriate OAuth keys and place in ``/etc/redflash.py``
 - ensure that anyone wishing to receive twitter alerts follows the sending account

-Twitter can be configured to SMS and DMs and thus used as a cheap and cheerful SMS gateway.
+Twitter can be configured to SMS any direct messages and thus can be used as a cheap and cheerful SMS gateway.
 Be warned that there can be a considerable delay between the sending of a tweet and the sending of the associated SMS (many, many minutes) so this should not be used as a production solution for SMS.